aws-samples/aws-analytics-reference-architecture/core/API.md

 The properties for defining a user.

-The interface is used to create and assign a user or a group to a Amazon EMR Studio
+The interface is used to create and assign a user or a group to an Amazon EMR Studio

 #### Initializer <a name="[object Object].Initializer"></a>